mrasamny/csci-121-Recitation4/README.md

 ## Submitting Your Work

-After completing the above tasks, submit your work by clicking on the CodeGrade link in Blackboard.
+After completing the above tasks, submit your work by clicking the CodeGrade link in Blackboard.